pfilipsson/ai-experiment/README.md

 ## 📌 Notes & Limitations

 - This is an **educational experiment**, not a production tool.
-- Only **public** API documentation or generic guideline material should be used.
+- Only **public** API documentation or generic guidelines are allowed.
-- No proprietary or internal files should be uploaded.
+- No proprietary/internal Swagger files should be uploaded.
-- Performance, scalability, and security are intentionally out of scope.
+- Performance and scalability are intentionally out of scope.

 ## 🔮 Future Ideas